PedroHFSO/PedroHFSO/README.md

 <h2 align="center">Hi 👋, I'm Pedro Henrique!</h2>
-<h4 align="center">Computer Science undergraduate, passionate about the future of technology and internet!
-Studying to start being able to make an impact in future.
-Always eager to learn more!</h4>
+<h4 align="center">Technology is personal expression.
+By that motto I keep on studying and expanding my view in this universe!</h4>

 - Researcher in **Ethereum** and **Blockchain** analysis;
 	- Mainly focused in Data Science and Network Analysis, working with Python (pandas, seaborn, dask, scikit-learn, etc.)
-- Studying front-end web development!
+- Studying deep learning, business inteligence and big data;
-- Mobile and game development might be future interests.
+- Interested in learn more deeply about Recommender Systems.

 ### Languages and Tools: